What Goes Into A Will?

 A Will is unique to every individual.
 It is a legal document expressing how you want to distribute your assets and who should care for your dependents.
 But all Wills give you the ability to do the following things.

-Distribute any gifts and assets to beneficiaries
+Distribute assets among beneficiaries

 One of the main sections of your Will sets out how you want to distribute your assets when you die.